GE Condensation or Venting Issue

 For ventless/condensing GE dryers (if applicable):

-• Clean the condenser unit per the user manual.
+• Clean the condenser unit according to the user manual.

 • Check the internal drain hose and reservoir for clogs or overfilling.